rrhone/ePortfolio/README.md

-# EZ Inventory Mobile App

-An Android-based inventory management application built for my CS499 Capstone Project at Southern New Hampshire University.
-This app is designed for small teams or individuals who need to track items, quantities, and updates in a local and role-aware system.
+# Capstone Project

+This repository contains my files and documents for development of my ePortfolio for my CS-499 Computer Science Capstone course final project.
+The creation of this professional portfolio showcases my skills, abilities, and strengths learned and grown throughout my Computer Science program at Southern New Hampshire University.
+I have selected a project to inmprove on and document my growth within the Computer Science Program by showcasing my knowledge and abilities in three categories: **Software Design & Engineering**, **Algorithms & Data Structure**, and **Databases**.

 ## Features